Wakana Kimura: Journey to the West: Alien of Extraordinary Ability

 John Paul Morabito | Take Me To Heaven | beaded woven tapestry (detail)

 PATRICIA SWEETOW GALLERY is thrilled to present the dazzling woven, beaded tapestries of John Paul Morabito in their first one-person exhibition with the gallery.
-The title of the exhibition, Take Me To Heaven, references the famed Black, Queer, disco icon of the 70’s, Sylvester!
+The title of the exhibition, Take Me To Heaven, references the famed Black, Queer, disco icon of the 70’s and 80’s, Sylvester!
 Sylvester’s music, lyrics, and gender fluid persona gave voice to the cultural and political shifts in America when sexual energy pulsed in clubs throughout urban centers, where seduction, drag, sparkle, protest, coming out, demands for equal rights and decriminalization began ripping through the hetero-normative walls of the United States.
 Morabito’s luminous tapestries tower as a metaphoric rallying cry, “This is a retracing of the queer resistance born in urban discos of a prior generation.
 As social and political forces once again seek to eradicate queer people, I, like those who came before me, reach for the promise of queer futurity.”

 John Paul Morabito was awarded the prestigious United States Artists Fellowship in January 2024.
 They are Assistant Professor and Head of Textiles at Kent State University in Ohio.
 From 2013 to 2022 they were on the faculty at the School of the Art Institute of Chicago in the Department of Fiber and Material Studies.
 They hold a BFA from the Maryland Institute College of Art and an MFA from the School of the Art Institute of Chicago.